EllingtonKirby/EllingtonKirby.github.io/index.markdown

 # About Me

 I am a former Software Engineer and current Machine Learning Student.
 I have worked at large and medium sized companies as an Android Developer such as FanDuel and Snap Inc, as well as small startups and agencies.
-I am passionate about Deep Learning, specificially encoder-decoder architectures and their application to generative tasks.
+I am passionate about Deep Learning and Computer Vision, specifically self supervised contrastive learning, generative models such as VAEs, GANs, and Diffusion models.
+I am interested in improving learned image representations for multi modal tasks, such as vision-language models, potentially via self supervised learning.

 In 2019 I moved to Paris to learn French, work at Zenly, and eat way too many French pastries.